DiamondLightSource/cs-web-lib/performance/README.md

 	First modify the `open_windows/open_ff_windows.js` script and update the `nPages` variable to reflect the number of performance pages to be opened.

+	Configure Firefox: by default this script will open the new screens in new tabs.
+To force them to be opened as new windows, a Firefox preference needs to be changed:

+	- From a browser navigate to: `about:config`
+	- Search for the preference: `browser.link.open_newwindow` and set this to `2` (default is `3`).

 	Now start the `open_windows/open_ff_windows.html` to open the windows.